ssherwood/yugabytedb-ysql-jpa-starter/README.md

 ## YugabyteDB: YSQL via JPA

 This is a basic Spring Boot project for anyone wanting to get started quickly with YugabyteDB using YSQL via JPA (Hibernate).
+If you are not interested in using JPA, an alternate starter with JDBC is also available (TODO).

-The project has minimal code and configuration but is still robust enough to make getting started with a real production-ready project very easy.
+This project has minimal code and configuration but is still robust enough to make getting started with a real production-ready project very easy.

 This project was initialized with:

+* Spring Boot: 3.1.3
+* Java: 17
+* Gradle

 * -web
 * -data-jpa